Skip to content

 Please note that the VCMS is a voluntary scheme, meaning that both you and the vet practice must agree to participate.

-Read more about the VCMS
+Find out more about the VCMS

 Raise a concern with the RCVS

-We, the RCVS, can only deal with the most serious concerns that affect a vet’s or vet nurses’ fitness to practise, that is, their right to work as a veterinary professional.
+We, the RCVS, can only deal with the most serious concerns that affect a vet’s or vet nurse's fitness to practise; that is, their right to work as a veterinary professional.

-• Very poor professional performance that is seriously below the standards set out in the RCVS Code of Professional Conduct
+• very poor professional performance that is seriously below the standards set out in the RCVS Code of Professional Conduct;

-• Fraud or dishonesty
+• fraud or dishonesty;

-• A criminal conviction or caution
+• a criminal conviction or caution;

-• Physical or mental health problems affecting ability to work
+• physical or mental health problems affecting ability to work.

 We do not have the legal power to:

-• fine a veterinary surgeon
+• fine a veterinary surgeon;

 • order a veterinary surgeon to carry out additional treatment that you think your animal needs;